 In 2016 the SIS50213 Diploma of Fitness was replaced by the SIS50215 version of the course.
 From our experience in delivering the Diploma qualifications for many years, we are not endorsing the new version as we don’t believe it contains sufficient content to upskill personal trainers.

 - Of the 18 units, only 5 of them are relevant to improving the personal trainer’s practical skills.
 These units cover; health promotion, injury prevention, application of evidence-based practice to exercise programs, advanced anatomy and physiology and exercise programming.

 - The remaining 13 elective units are selected from either Fitness Services Coordination topics (eg. leading work teams, managing budgets and risk) or Management (eg. Communication skills, project management, financial management).

 In the current format we believe the qualification is not particularly suitable for exercise professionals who wanted to develop their practical skills and knowledge.

 While we recognise that some exercise professionals do want to move into management and program coordinator roles, we felt they would be more suited in completing a general Diploma of Business Administration to acquire those skills.

-We’ve also been pro-active in lobbying the developers of the Diploma qualification to include a more practical elective stream that covers advanced exercise programming skills.
-We are hoping this may be released at some point in 2018 or 19.
+We’ve also been proactive in lobbying the developers of the Diploma qualification to include a more practical elective stream that covers advanced exercise programming skills.
+We are hoping this may be released at some point in 2019 or 20.
 If so, we will be happy to offer the qualification.

 If you are doing your research on fitness industry qualifications, you are likely already aware that the requirements for employment are the Certificate III and IV in Fitness.
 Completion of the Certificate III enables you to work as a fitness instructor while the Certificate IV is the required qualification for employment as a personal trainer.